vnkrtv/web-testing-tool/README.md

-# Quizer
+# web-testing-tool

 ### Description
-Testing system implemented on Django.
+Testing tool implemented on Django.
 Data storage is implemented in the DBMS MongoDB.
 Implemented system features:
 - adding users and new study subjects using Django admin panel as superuser
 - separation of access rights for 2 groups - 'student' and 'lecturer'